Inca Trail 2026 – Limited spots! Book in advance & secure your place See more

 Inca Trail + Machu Picchu New Rules 2024

-Lavatories (bathrooms) are intended for public use and are properly marked.
-They cannot be used for washing dishes or sleeping.
+• Lavatories (bathrooms) are intended for public use and are properly marked.
+They are not for washing dishes or sleeping.

 Rules for entering Huayna Picchu